nvnsudharsan/SOLWEIG-GPU/docs/index.md

 ## Key Features

-**GPU Acceleration** — The package leverages PyTorch for high-performance computation on NVIDIA GPUs, with automatic fallback to CPU when GPU is not available.
+**GPU Acceleration** — The package utilizes PyTorch for high-performance computation on NVIDIA GPUs, with an automatic fallback to the CPU when a GPU is not available.

 **Comprehensive Modeling** — Calculates SVF, Tmrt, UTCI, and detailed shortwave and longwave radiation fluxes for complete thermal environment characterization.

-**Flexible Data Input** — Supports multiple meteorological data sources including custom text files (UMEP format), ERA5 reanalysis data, and WRF model outputs.
+**Flexible Data Input** — Supports multiple meteorological data sources, including custom text files (UMEP format), ERA5 reanalysis data, and WRF model outputs.

 **Intelligent Tiling** — Automatically divides large study areas into manageable tiles with configurable overlap to handle memory constraints and ensure seamless results.